vkhazin/multicloud-courseware/content/course-overview/prerequisites.md

 * Recent hands-on experience with terminal/command line
 * Database and data-modelling awareness
 * The notion of security and compliance concerns
+* Access to AWS, GCP, Azure account, tree trial is susfficient
+* Willingness to register a free trial account on JumpCloud, DataDog and Pivotal Web Services